WIS2 Overview

 • Add new centre to WIS2: GISC notifies WMO Secretariat and confirms that this WIS2 Node can be added to WIS2

-• Communicate details to the Global Services: WMO Secretariat provides the WIS2 Node details to the Global Brokers to subscribe to the WIS2 Node.
+• Communicate details to the Global Services: WMO Secretariat provides the WIS2 Node connectivity details to the Global Brokers to subscribe to the WIS2 Node.

 Back to top